About time synchronisation

 How time synchronisation works

-timesyncd replaces not only ntpdate, but also the client portion of chrony (formerly ntpd).
-So, on top of the one-shot action that ntpdate provided on boot and network activation, timesyncd now regularly checks and keeps your local time in sync.
+chrony replaces not only ntpdate, but also the Simple Network Time Protocol (SNTP) client of timesyncd (formerly ntpd).
+So, on top of the one-shot action that ntpdate provided on boot and network activation, chrony now regularly checks and keeps your local time in sync.
 It also stores time updates locally, so that after reboots the time monotonically advances (if applicable).

 About timedatectl

-If chrony is installed, timedatectl steps back to let chrony handle timekeeping.
+If chrony is installed, timedatectl can still be used to configure basic settings, such as setting the timezone.
+But more complex configuration needs to be set up using the chronyc command.
 This ensures that no two time-syncing services can conflict with each other.

-ntpdate is now considered deprecated in favor of timedatectl (or chrony) and is no longer installed by default. timesyncd will generally keep your time in sync, and chrony will help with more complex cases.
+ntpdate is now considered deprecated in favor of chrony (or timesyncd) and is no longer installed by default. chrony will generally keep your time in sync and can be set up as a time server, timesyncd can help with simpler cases.
 But if you had one of a few known special ntpdate use cases, consider the following:

 • If you require a one-shot sync, use: chronyd -q